 - Prepare or order “mocktails.”

-And teach them that:
+And teach them these things.

 - Only the passage of time can sober a person after drinking too much.
 Coffee, cold showers, fresh air and similar remedies are ineffective.